-(Update: We recently launched Buffer Analyze, our Facebook and Instagram analytics tool.
+(Update: We recently launched Buffer Analyze, our social media analytics tool.
 By studying your past posts, Buffer Analyze informs you which day, what post types, and what posting frequency give you the highest engagement rate.
 We are also currently exploring a more personalized best time to post feature.
 Keep an eye out for it!)

-To find out the best times to post for your social media account, click on “Most Popular” and see when the top posts were published or if any times keep coming up for your top posts.
+To find out the best times to post for your social media account, sort your posts by your desired metric, such as likes, impressions, or engagement rate.
+Then see when the top posts were published or if any times keep coming up for your top posts.
 Note down the times.
 These are your current best times to post.

 5. Experiment further